 Sign Up for Medicare Part B

-Three months before your 65th birthday month most people should register for Medicare Part B. You are automatically enrolled in Medicare Part A.
+Two or three months before your 65th birthday month people should register for Medicare Part B. You are automatically enrolled in Medicare Part A.

 Your Medicare coverage will be effective on the first day of your birthday month.
 For example, if your birthday is June 22, your Medicare coverage will begin on June 1.